Witco Corporation: History

 The company turned back to the cost cutting measures—the same strategy that worked in 1920.
 This worked well, and the company was turning a profit each year throughout the 1930s, despite consistently facing cash flow issues.
 Despite the challenges, the period saw significant growth of demand for carbon black.
-In 1933, the company acquired a carbon black manufacturing plant in Texas and, together with Continental Oil Company and the Shamrock Oil & Gas Corporation, formed Continental Carbon Company, for which the partner companies supplied natural gas to use as the raw material in production of carbon black, for which Wishnick-Trumpeer in turn became the sole sales agent.
-1935 saw the Wishnick-Trumpeer's expansion overseas, when first an interest was acquired in Harold A. Wilson & Company, a UK supplier of pigments to the United States.
+In 1933, the company acquired a carbon black manufacturing plant in Texas and, together with Continental Oil Company and the Shamrock Oil & Gas Corporation, formed Continental Carbon Company, for which the partner companies supplied natural gas to use as the raw material in production of carbon black, for which Wishnick-Tumpeer in turn became the sole sales agent.
+1935 saw the Wishnick-Tumpeer’s expansion overseas, when first an interest was acquired in Harold A. Wilson & Company, a UK supplier of pigments to the United States.
 The whole company was acquired shortly after.
-In 1939, Wishnick-Trumpeer built its first true chemical manufacturing plant in Chicago, which produced industrial chemicals and asphaltic products.
+In 1939, Wishnick-Tumpeer built its first true chemical manufacturing plant in Chicago, which produced industrial chemicals and asphaltic products.

-The beginning of World War II meant increased business for Wishnick-Trumpeer, as chemicals were vital in the war effort.
-However, much of company's business was still in distribution, and with increased shortages and rationing, company's suppliers were not always able to deliver.
+The beginning of World War II meant increased business for Wishnick-Tumpeer as chemicals were vital in the war effort.
+However, much of company's business was still in distribution, and with increased shortages and rationing, the company's suppliers were not always able to deliver.
 In 1944, the name of the company was changed to Witco Chemical Company, derived from the initials of the two founding families.
 By the end of the war, while company's annual sales reached a record $7.8 million, it was nevertheless facing new challenges, as many of its suppliers preferred to use their own sales forces instead of relying on distributors such as Witco.
 As a result, in 1945 Witco's Board made a decision to move away from distribution and focus on its own manufacturing.

 The first step in that direction was the expansion of the Chicago plant, which expanded its product line to manufacture metallic stearates.
 Shortly after, the Franks Chemical Products Company in Brooklyn, also a producer of stearates, was acquired and then moved to Perth Amboy, New Jersey to reduce costs.
 In 1953, Witco acquired a plant from the India Paint & Varnish Division of American Marietta in Los Angeles and retooled it to produce metallic stearates and driers.
 In 1954, sales reached a $19.9 million mark, and a compounded synthetic and natural rubber manufacturing facility was acquired in England.